s-afrid/Employee-management-system/README.md

 # Employee-management-system
-A Employee Management system with basic features
+An employee Management system with basic features such as
+- displaying all employees,
+- calculating total salaries,
+- filtering and displaying HR department employees,
+- finding employees by their IDs